Xanamem®

 Xanamem was developed in response to evidence that there is a strong association between chronically raised cortisol levels in the blood and in the brain, and the development of cognitive impairment in Alzheimer’s Disease.

 Cortisol is more commonly known as the “stress hormone” and is produced in times of physical and mental stress.
-While this response is normal, if cortisol levels remain elevated for long periods of time, it can become toxic to the neurons (nerve cells) in the brain.
+While this response is normal, if cortisol levels remain increased for long periods of time, it can become toxic to the neurons (nerve cells) in the brain.
 Individuals with raised cortisol include those with diabetes, with depression, schizophrenia, bipolar disorder, PTSD, and many patients with Alzheimer’s Disease.
-Interestingly, blood cortisol levels are known to rise naturally with normal aging, with 50% of those over 65 years old having a persistently raised cortisol.
+Interestingly, blood cortisol levels are known to rise naturally with normal aging, with 50% of those over 65 years old having persistently raised cortisol.

 Data from several major studies have consistently shown an association between increased cortisol levels and the cognitive decline associated with a number of neurological, psychiatric and metabolic diseases.
-Additionally persistently raised cortisol is associated with the development of the abnormal β-amyloid protein plaques and neurotoxicity in the brain – the hallmarks of Alzheimer’s Disease.
+Additionally, persistently raised cortisol is associated with the development of the abnormal β-amyloid protein plaques and neurotoxicity in the brain – the hallmarks of Alzheimer’s Disease.

 Some of the most compelling evidence supporting the cortisol hypothesis was provided by the Australian Imaging, Biomarker & Lifestyle Study of Ageing (AIBL) study published in early 2017.
 This study, funded by the CSIRO and several universities and medical research institutes demonstrated that healthy, elderly individuals with high cortisol levels were significantly more likely to develop Alzheimer’s Disease than those with lower cortisol levels.
 The study authors concluded that therapies aimed at lowering cortisol levels should be considered as a potential way of preventing the development of Alzheimer’s Disease.